 - Invest in a humidifier for your home or workplace to add moisture to the air.

 - If you have an allergy that causes your eyes to itch, use preservative-free antihistamine eyedrops to prevent them from itching.
 Reduce eye rubbing too so that you don’t create more inflammation and dryness.

 - Apply warm compresses to your eyes.
-Brands like a Bruder Mask are easy to heat and re-use.
+Some are easy to heat and re-use.
 Some are washable.
 Some people use a boiled egg that has cooled enough to be touch comfortably.
 Don’t massage your eyes- instead leave it to your eyecare professional to clear any blocked oil glands.